MicrosoftDocs/architecture-center/docs/solution-ideas/articles/ai-for-earth.md

 ## Issues and considerations

-- Azure Open Datasets can consume hundreds of terabytes of resources, so it's best to perform large-scale processing in the same Azure datacenter where the data is stored.
+- Azure Open Datasets can consume hundreds of terabytes of resources, so it's best to perform large-scale processing in the same Azure datacenter where you store the data.
 If you're using Open Datasets for environmental science applications, consider applying for an [AI for Earth grant](https://www.microsoft.com/ai/ai-for-earth-grants) to support your compute requirements.
 - Azure Notebooks is currently in public preview.
-The preview version is provided without a service level agreement, and it's not recommended for production workloads.
-Certain features might not be supported, or might have constrained capabilities.
+The preview version doesn't have a service level agreement, and isn't recommended for production workloads.
+The preview version doesn't support some features, and may have constrained capabilities.
-- Not all US addresses may work in the demo Land Cover Mapping Notebook.
+- Some US addresses might not work in the demo Land Cover Mapping Notebook.
 If the address you supply doesn't work, try another address.
-- Some species may be misidentified by the Species Classification API version used by the demo Species Classification Notebook.
+- The Species Classification API version in the demo notebook might misidentify some species.
 The current version of the API is 2.0.

 ## Deployment